gingerbeardman/dmc-fs50/README.md

 - DMC-FS50 is similar to DMC-XS1
 - in some regions it is DMC-FH10

 This is the EEPROM dump taken when the camera is in init mode.
-See [Service Manual for DMC-XS1](https://elektrotanya.com/panasonic_dmc-xs1.pdf/download.html), section 3.4.2, page 9.
+See [Service Manual](https://elektrotanya.com/panasonic_dmc-xs1.pdf/download.html), section 3.4.2, page 9.

 ## Notes